 The date of withdrawal from the college and emergency leaves of absence is defined as the last date of class attendance.
 The notification date for withdrawals from one or more classes is defined as the date when the Office of Graduate Advising receives notification from the student.
-The student must initiate the withdrawal process by contacting the senior director of graduate studies and then complete the appropriate digital form.
+The student must initiate the withdrawal process by contacting their program director and then complete the appropriate digital form.
 Withdrawal is complete upon receipt of the completed form's electronic submission.